 - They create feedback forms, surveys, in-app or on-site feedback, emails, etc.

 When asking for feedback, you need to consider the best way to approach your customers.
 Stand in their shoes for a second.
 Asking them to fill out a form of 10 questions is less than ideal.
 To build something valuable for your audience, you have to understand them.
 So you can spend hours creating questions and surveys or build a clickable prototype to start analyzing how customers are engaging with an app.
-All the information collected will help to piece together an image of how they will deal with the problem you want to solve for them.
+All the information collected will help piece together an image of how they will deal with the problem you want to solve.

 In this article, we won't go into details and describe how to create surveys or use customer success metrics to understand how loyal or satisfied your customers are.

 Instead, we will focus on a real case and tell you how we helped our client collect customer feedback at an early product launch stage.